nextstrain/project-board/README.md

 New items are added automatically every day using [this GitHub Actions workflow](https://github.com/nextstrain/planning/actions/workflows/update_github_project.yml).

-GitHub projects (beta) has limited automation.
+GitHub projects has limited automation.
 You can see what is enabled [here](https://github.com/orgs/nextstrain/projects/11/workflows):

 - The status is set to **New** when:
     - An issue/PR is added to the project.